 - Final Fantasy I's black mage is often mistaken for 8-Bit Theater's Heroic Comedic Sociopath Black Mage, despite (or because) actual Final Fantasy player characters having no personality.

 - Mahatma Gandhi's Civilization incarnation, known as "Nuclear Gandhi".
 It all started as the result of some coding determining on a scale of 1-10 how likely a leader would use nuclear weapons.
-Gandhi was intended to be a 1 on that scale, but after researching one particular technology that reduces the AI's likeliness to go to war or build nukes, Gandhi's scores for those areas will actually max out.
+Gandhi was intended to be a 1 on that scale, but after researching one particular technology that reduces the AI's likeliness to go to war or build nukes, Gandhi's scores for those areas will underflow to absurdly high values.
 "Nuclear Gandhi" has since become a running joke amongst the fans and developers.
 In Civilization V, Gandhi's willingness to use nukes is a hard-coded 12.
 On a scale that goes from 1 to 10, 10 being the highest.
 Explanation

 - The Legend of Zelda:

 - Link is often portrayed as a psychopathic kidnapper when it comes to keeping a Fairy in a Bottle, including how he uses them.
 He's also portrayed as liking to break things a bit too much and being a Blood Knight.
 After the trailer The Legend of Zelda: Breath of the Wild revealed that Link could start forest fires, the fandom wated no second in portraying this Link as a mad arsonist who only wants to watch the world burn.
 And for those to believe that the game is a prequel to The Wind Waker, that putting out all the fires Link started was the true reason for the Goddesses to flood Hyrule.

 - From the same series you have the Cuccos.
 Chickens that simply mind their own business until they're attacked.
 After that, they'll call on a horde of cuccos to attack the unfortunate provoker in a maelstrom of feathers.
 The fact that they can't be killed, will kill Link very fast and that they will never cease to chase you made fans portray them as powerful and bloodthristy beasts that even Ganondorf is deadly afraid of, while masquerading as innocent farm animals.